deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 **Thump**

 The deck shook as Dora launched the next drone, and Hoeff watched it streak toward the very edge of their superluminal sensor range at speeds that simply didn’t fit in the head.
-The very bleeding edge fusion of gaoian and Singularity technology, and the *Stray Fortune*’s vast cargo capacity was filled to the gills with ‘em.
+The very bleeding edge fusion of gaoian and Singularity technology, and the *Stray Fortune’s* vast cargo capacity was filled to the gills with ‘em.

 Once upon a time, there’d been a ship called *Sanctuary* that utterly smashed the speed record for interstellar travel.
 It had been little more than a vast reactor core with a warp drive and a tiny habitation section stuck on the equator, granting it a power-to-mass ratio unrivaled by anything before or since.